classroomtechtools/modularLibraries.gs/Chance/README.md

 ## Motivation

-Making some convenient functions available to the appscript stack is useful for me, for the following:
+Making some convenient functions available to the appscript stack is useful for me, for the following situations:

-- Working at a school, I'd like to flip a button and instead of school info being displayed (student names, nationality info) you get randomized ones instead.
-Useful for conferences
+- Working at a school, I'd like to flip a button on a front end tool, and instead of school info being displayed (student names, nationality info) you get randomized ones instead.
+Useful for conferences.
 - Potentially could be used in a testing framework